 The Long Range Surveillance – LRS units of the United States Army.
 They are employed by Military Intelligence units and are specially trained surveillance units for gathering information from deep within hostile territory – deep behind enemy lines.

-Long Range Surveillance (LRS) (pronounced “lurse”) units are specially-trained surveillance units of the United States Army that are employed by Military Intelligence units for gathering information from deep within hostile territory.
-Classic LRS employment is to infiltrate deep into enemy territory, construct a hide site, and provide continuous surveillance/special reconnaissance of an intelligence target of key interest.
-LRS teams allow 24-hour surveillance and analysis coverage unlike Unmanned Aerial Vehicles (UAVs), manned aircraft, and most satellites.
-Assuming there is no mission compromise, these teams typically remain in position for up to 5 days, as determined by the available food and water supplies.
-LRSUs operate up to 100 kilometres (62 mi) from the Forward Line Of Troops (FLOT) for a maximum of 5 days.
+Classic Long Range Surveillance unit employment is to infiltrate deep behind enemy lines, into enemy territory, construct a hide site, and provide continuous surveillance/special reconnaissance of an intelligence target of key interest.
+Long Range Surveillance teams allow 24-hour surveillance and analysis coverage unlike Unmanned Aerial Vehicles (UAVs), manned aircraft, and most satellites usually providing.
+Assuming they are not compromised, they typically remain in position for up to 5 days, as determined by the available food and water supplies.
+Long Range Surveillance units operate up to 62 miles (100 kilometres) from the Forward Line Of Troops (FLOT) for a maximum of 5 days regarding regular procedures.